He Had It Coming (TV series)

-He Had it Coming is an upcoming Australian black comedy crime mystery television series, starring Lydia West, Natasha Liu Bordizzo, and Liv Hewson.
-It is a Stan original produced by Jungle Entertainment.
+He Had it Coming is an Australian black comedy mystery television series, starring Lydia West, Natasha Liu Bordizzo, and Liv Hewson.
+Produced by Jungle Entertainment, the series premiered on November 20, 2025 on Stan.
+It was later released in the UK by the BBC on August 8, 2026.

 Premise

-A drunken prank unexpectedly lands a feminist duo into the middle of a murder mystery.
+A drunken prank unexpectedly lands a feminist duo in the middle of a murder mystery.